The Strange True Story of the Godfather of Conspiracy Theories

 Mark Jacobson: I'm always interested in people that nobody knows who they are, for the most part.
 In prison, people know who William Cooper is and in Harlem they know, but most people have no idea.
 People like that are always interesting to me.
 I first found out about him completely by chance.
 A friend of mine was dying and I was at the hospital.
 His son told me, "There's something I got to show you.”

 I thought it was about his father.
 It turns out he'd found this video tape and it's William Cooper talking about the Kennedy assassination and how the driver shot Kennedy.
 I'm looking at it and... if you smoke enough blunts you can see anything.
 I just always remembered that weird experience.
-And then one day I'm walking down the street in my neighbourhood and I see ODB, Ol' Dirty Bastard, the guy from the Wu-Tang Clan.
-His mother lives in my neighbourhood.
+And then one day I'm walking down the street in my neighborhood and I see ODB, Ol' Dirty Bastard, the guy from the Wu-Tang Clan.
+His mother lives in my neighborhood.
 It was early on in the Wu-Tang Clan career, right after 36 Chambers.

 I see he's reading this book by William Cooper, Behold a Pale Horse.
 I said, "Hey, man," and he didn't even look up.
 But when those kind of things happen, if you're the kind of journalist I am, they just stick in your head.
 I don't really go out and cover stuff, I just think about things and see what can happen.
 Around 2013, I got this feeling that William Cooper is important.
 I began to research him and it turned out that the story, as opposed to getting less interesting, got more interesting.
 Then Trump and all this other stuff happened [and it] became [very] timely.